Sara Thorne MNCS Prof Accred.

 £50 per 60 minute session

-£10 for an introductory session which allows us to meet and have an opportunity to see whether working together feels right.
+- £10 for an introductory session which allows us to meet and have an opportunity to see whether working together feels right.
+For online sessions I suggest an initial, short chat by phone for which there is no charge.

 You can find full details on my website sarathorne.com also listed at the top of the page.
 I am very happy for you to contact me with any further questions, or for an informal chat about what you feel you need.